Sorabji Resource Site (SRS)

 Fantasiettina atematica (1981; 2 pp.) Theodore, David (oboe), Monica McCarron (flute), Dimitri Ashkenazy (clarinet) 2020-03-01 V Duration: 2:09.
 Recording of a performance given on 9 April 2008 at the Chiesa di Santa Cristina (Bologna); published by Raniero Tazzi.
 The performance begins at 1:11 and ends at 3:20.

 Songs for soprano and piano Farnum, Elizabeth 2015-02-06 A Duration: 56:01.
-The contents of the entire Centaur recording (20 tracks) is marked as being “Provided to YouTube by NAXOS of America”.
+The content of the entire Centaur recording (20 tracks) is marked as being “Provided to YouTube by NAXOS of America”.

 Sorabji Resource Site (SRS)